Windsor to Toronto: Exciting sports, events and entertainment

 Mirvish

 Check what’s on stage during your visit.
-From The Lion King and Peter Pan to Clue, Live On Stage, Mirvish brings some of the best theatre productions to Toronto.
+From The Book of Mormon to Chicago, Mirvish brings some of the best theatre productions to Toronto.

 Locations: